 - Easy CSS adjustments

-When implementing, it is important to keep the following in mind:
+When implementing, it is important to keep the following in mind.

-- Prioritize practical and maintainable implementations
+- Prioritize practical and maintainable implementation

 Futa

-IAAP Certified Web Accessibility Specialist (WAS) / Markup Engineer / Front-end Engineer / Web Director
+IAAP Certified Web Accessibility Specialist (WAS) / Markup Engineer / Frontend Engineer / Web Director